fcdoc/doc/en/flashduty/incident_management/understand_novel_faults.md

 ## FAQs
 ---

-<details><summary>Do novelty faults need to be enabled separately?</summary> There is no need to set up and turn it on.
-By default, the system will trigger novel fault identification for all professional and above subscription versions.</details>
+|+| Does the novelty fault feature need to be enabled separately?

+    No setup or activation is required.
+By default, the system will activate the identification of novelty faults for all subscription versions starting from the Professional edition and above.